iPSC-derived T Cells, Natural Killer (NK) Cells & Hematopoietic Progenitor Cells (HPC)

 Natural killer cells for cancer immunotherapy: a new CAR is catching up. ().
 EBioMedicine, 39, 1–2. doi:10.1016/j.ebiom.2019.01.018.

 Zeng, J., Tang, S. Y., Toh, L. L., & Wang, S. ().
 Generation of "Off-the-Shelf" Natural Killer Cells from Peripheral Blood Cell-Derived Induced Pluripotent Stem Cells.
 Stem cell reports, 9(6), 1796–1812. doi:10.1016/j.stemcr.2017.10.020.

 Characterization of the ASE-9708 NK Cells

 Figure 1.
 Flow cytometry analysis of ASE-9708 iPSC-derived NK cells for NK cell biomarkers.
 Cryopreserved NKs, differentiated from Applied StemCell’s control iPSC line, ASE-9211 were recovered in NK culture media.
 The cells were stained with NK cell markers, CD45 and CD56 at day 2.
 Left: Isotype control antibodies.
 Right: CD45/CD56.

 Characterization of the ASE-9718 Hematopoietic Progenitor Cells

-Figure 1.
-Flow cytometry analysis of ASE-9718 iPSC-derived Hematopoietic Progenitor Cells for a HPC biomarker.
+Figure 2.
+Flow cytometry analysis of ASE-9718 iPSC-derived Hematopoietic Progenitor Cells for an HPC biomarker.
 Cryopreserved HPCs, differentiated from Applied StemCell’s control iPSC line, ASE-9211 were recovered in HPC culture basal media.
 The cells were stained with HPC cell marker, CD34 (right panel) or isotype control (Left panel).